Zamboanga (film)

 Zamboanga is a 1937 Philippine drama film directed by Eduardo de Castro starring Fernando Poe and Rosa del Rosario and was produced by Filippine Films.
 It premiered in the United States on 10 December 1937.
-It was considered a "lost film" until the early 2000s when an original copy of the film was retrieved in Finland.
+It was considered a "lost film" until the early 2000s, when an original copy of the film was retrieved in Finland.

 Premise

-Zamboanga centers around a sea-faring tribe ruled by Datu Tanbuong which relied on pearl farming.
-Danao (Fernando Poe) is betrothed to the datu's granddaughter, Minda (Rosa del Rosario), the datu's granddaughter.
+Zamboanga centers around a sea-faring tribe ruled by Datu Tanbuong, which relied on pearl farming.
+Danao (Fernando Poe) is betrothed to the datu's granddaughter, Minda (Rosa del Rosario).

-Hadji Razul, a leader of pirate Moro tribe kidnaps Minda which led to a tribal war between the groups of Tanbuong and Razul.
+Hadji Razul, a leader of pirate Moro tribe, kidnaps Minda which led to a tribal war between the groups of Tanbuong and Razul.
 The conflict ends with Danao rescuing Minda and the demise of Razul.
-Danao and Minda marries and sails into the sunset.
+Danao and Minda marry and sail into the sunset.

 Production

 Zamboanga was produced by Filippine Films by American duo George Harris and Eddie Tait.
-The two hired Filipino-American Eduardo de Castro to direct the film with William H. Jansen fulfilling the role of the cameraman.
-Jansen was used for underwater videography for the film which was shot in 33mm.
+The two hired Filipino-American Eduardo de Castro to direct the film, with William H. Jansen fulfilling the role of the cameraman.
+Jansen was used for underwater videography for the film, which was shot in 33mm.
 The film's principal photography began in 1936, taking place in Jolo Island in Sulu for nine months.
-Negatives of the film were sent to Hollywood in April 1937 for post production.
+Negatives of the film were sent to Hollywood in April 1937 for post-production.
 Louis R. Morse was responsible for Zamboangas sound recording, Ralph Dixon for the editing and Edward Kilenyi Sr. did the musical score.